gourmet organic garlic

 Interesting fact

 Cultivated garlic is sterile and therefore it does not produce true flowers.
-Garlic plants of the same variety are clones with identical genetic make up.
+Garlic plants of the same cultivar are clones with identical genetic make up.

 Growing Garlic - removing the flowers or scapes